People over the age of fifty need to take extra steps to protect their lung health. The healthiest candles can help make your home safer.

 - Other candles can significantly increase indoor air pollution, effectively poisoning the air.

 Does Your Home Environment Enhance Your Health, or Drain It?

-While diet and exercise continue to be two of the most important lifestyle habits, it’s essential that we also pay close attention to our daily environment – the sounds, the sights, and the smells – because our environment can either enhance or drain our health.
+While diet and exercise continue to be two of the most important lifestyle habits, it’s essential also to pay close attention to your daily environment – the sounds, the sights, and the smells – because your environment can either enhance or drain our health.

 But are you sure you’re burning the healthiest candles for your home?

 Best Candles for a Healthy Home

 Yesterday during lunch with a friend, I mentioned that my spouse and I were doing a detoxification program.
 He asked how often we do a detox, and I responded, “every 4 to 6 months.”